MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 As an extension page, side panels have access to all Chrome APIs. -->

 <!--
-* In Settings for Microsoft Edge, users can specify which side the panel should be displayed on. -->
+* In Settings for Microsoft Edge, users can specify which side of the window the sidebar should be displayed on. -->
 <!-- Chrome list item 4:
 Within Chrome's settings, users can specify which side the panel should be displayed on. -->
 <!-- todo: uncomment? -->